gespinoza/datarodsexplorer/docs/DREUserGuide.md

 ### <a name="future"></a>Future changes expected

-- More MERRA-Land and MERRA2 data layers to be added
 - TRMM is now a static product.
 For RT precipitation, NASA will add GPM ([Global Precipitation Measurement](https://www.nasa.gov/mission_pages/GPM/main/index.html)) (TBD)